CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### React Icons
 > ![React Icons](./asset/img/reactIcons.gif)
 > **React Icons** provides free open srouce icons for React framework.
-> There are **eight** type of icon libraries that you can use through React Icons.
+> It has **eight** type of icon libraries that you can use easily.
 > _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
-> Set element's name as the name of library's icon's name what you want to use.
+> Set element's name as the name of icon from the libraries what you want to use.
-> Then set size, color and other properties as you want at the Property tab if you want.
+> Then set size, color and other properties at the Property tab if you want.

 - [React Icons](http://react-icons.github.io/react-icons/)

 ### React Native
 > ![React Native](./asset/img/reactNative.gif)
 > Before using **React Native** element, set the screen as mobile by clicking one of the buttons from the bottom.
-> You can set the screen _to Portrait_ or _to Landscape_ easily from these buttons.
+> You can set the screen _to Portrait_ or _to Landscape_ easily through these buttons.
-> Just click the button what you want to set.
+> Just click the button which version that you want to test UI .
-> Then right-click and add element and input the name of compomnent what you want to use.
+> Then right-click and add element and input the name of compomnent what you need.
 It's really simple.
 > You must input the name in this function also.

 ### RN Elements